 What precautions are necessary?

-- If you have an active infection of any kind treatment with adalimumab will not be given until the infection is treated successfully.
+- If you have a current infection of any kind treatment with adalimumab should not be given until the infection is treated.

-- People with systemic lupus erythematosus (lupus/SLE) are not usually given adalimumab but each case will be assessed individually..
+- systemic lupus erythematosus (lupus/SLE) People with SLE are not often given adalimumab but each case will be assessed whether safe by your rheumatologist

 Use with other medicines

 - Adalimumab can interact with other medicines.
-You should tell your doctor (including your general practitioner, rheumatologist and others) about all medicines you are taking or plan to take.
+You should tell all your doctors about all medicines you are taking or plan to take.
 This includes over the counter or herbal/naturopathic medicines.

-- If you are on adalimumab it is recommended you should not be immunised with ‘live’ vaccines such as MMR (measles, mumps and rubella), OPV (oral polio virus), BCG (Bacillus Calmette Guerin) or yellow fever.
+- If you are taking adalimumab you should not be immunised with ‘live’ vaccines such as: MMR (measles, mumps and rubella), Varicella vaccines (Chicken pox/Shingles), OPV (oral polio virus), BCG (Bacillus Calmette Guerin), Japanese Encephalitis or Yellow Fever.
 Talk with your rheumatologist before receiving any vaccines.

-- If you require surgery for any reason, treatment with adalimumab will be stopped before surgery.
-It will be restarted again after the operation, at a time determined by your surgeon and rheumatologist.
-Treatment will be restarted once the wound is healed and if there is no infection present.
+- If you need surgery for any reason, adalimumab should be stopped before surgery.
+It can start again after the operation at a time decided by your surgeon and rheumatologist (often once the wound has healed there is no infection).

 Use with alcohol

 - You may drink alcohol while taking adalimumab.
-However, if you are also taking methotrexate you should be particularly cautious about your alcohol intake.
+If you are also taking methotrexate you should be cautious about how much alcohol you drink.

 Use in pregnancy and when breastfeeding